Don Webb (writer): Writing career

 Webb has published 12 books and over 400 other items covering a broad range of topics.
 Webb is a member of the Turkey City Writer's Workshop.
 He currently lives in Austin, Texas and teaches creative writing at the University of California, Los Angeles.

 Magico-religious activities

 Webb served as High Priest of the Temple of Set from 1993 to 2002.
 He is an authority regarding the Temple of Set and has published several works of non-fiction on the topic.
 The Temple of Set continues to publish several of his articles as recommended introductory material for prospective members.

-Within the Temple of Set he is Grand Master of the Order of Setne Khamuast.
-This Order focuses upon Egyptian and Mediterranean magick and initiation.
-The working formula of this Order is to take what has worked in the past and make it work today, the idea being that returning to the root of a concept yields the most powerful and precise results for the practitioner.